MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 6801d964fda5        5 months ago                                 0 B
 ```

-## Cosmetic Optimization
+## Cosmetic optimization

-### Instruction Case
+### Instruction case

-Dockerfile instructions are not case sensitive, however convention is to use upper case.
-This improves readability by differentiating between Instruction call, and instruction operation.
-The below two examples demonstrate this concept.
+Dockerfile instructions are not case-sensitive, but the convention is to use upper case.
+This improves readability by differentiating between the Instruction call and instruction operation.
+The following two examples compare an uncapitalized and capitalized Dockerfile.

-Lower case:
+The following is an uncapitalized Dockerfile:

 ```dockerfile
 # Sample Dockerfile